What is the LifeBook program?

 LifeBooks are created for foster children to tell their story much like a scrapbook.

-Welcome Books are created by adoptive parents as a way to introduce a child to his or her new family.
+Welcome Books are created by adoptive parents as a way to introduce a child to their new family.

 We have heard it is the best gift in the world for a foster child or adoptee.